andosteinmetz/twohoursaweek/README.md

 * navigate to 2hoursaweek.org/kirby and confirm
 * hit 'OK' and click 'Start Servers'

+To access the site admin panel visit `localhost:8888/admin` (or adjust to your environment as required).

 ###Structure

 The templates for each section of the homepage are defined in `kirby/site/snippets`, as is the code for the header and footer.